1. Home

 React to this article

-Zahi Hawass Foundation and Supreme Council of Antiquities Mission finds rock-cut chamber in the southwest courtyard of Seneb’s Tomb, in Qurna, with coffins stacked in 10 rows and intact sealed papyri inside a ceramic pot.
+Mission of the Zahi Hawass Foundation and the Supreme Council of Antiquities finds rock-cut chamber in the southwest courtyard of the Tomb of Seneb, in Qurna, with coffins stacked in 10 rows and sealed papyri intact inside a ceramic pot.

-Archaeologists from Egypt found a cache of Singers of Amun in a rock-cut chamber under the southwest courtyard of Seneb’s Tomb, in Qurna, on the west bank of Luxor.
+Archaeologists from Egypt found a batch of Singers of Amun in a rock-cut chamber under the southwest courtyard of the Tomb of Seneb, in Qurna, west bank of Luxor.

-According to the Daily News Egypt, the announcement came on February 28, 2026.
+According to Daily News Egypt, the announcement came on February 28, 2026.

-According to the Supreme Council of Antiquities, the mission is directed by the Zahi Hawass Foundation for Heritage and Antiquities.
+According to the Supreme Council of Antiquities, the mission is led by the Zahi Hawass Foundation for Heritage and Antiquities.

 In parallel, the chamber held 22 painted wooden coffins with mummies inside and eight sealed papyri in a large ceramic pot.